-&lt;sup>31 Karcher v.
+31 Karcher v.
 Daggett, 462 U.S. 725 (1983), ruling on the New Jersey 1981 congressional plan.
 MICHIGAN REDISTRICTING

-For the sake of comparison, across all 43 states that were apportioned as more than one congressional district by the 2010 US Census, only one (West Virginia) adopted a plan with a population difference of at least as large as that of Plan Birch V2, and that one plan was challenged in Court due to this population difference.
-In fact, only two featured a population difference at least as large as that of Plan Chestnut.
-In other words, these population deviations are unusually large.
-In particular, in terms of population deviation, Plan Apple V2 is closer to what has been ruled unconstitutional, than to any deviation level that was not challenged in Court in the latest redistricting cycle.
+For the sake of comparison, across all 43 states that were apportioned as more than one congressional district by the 2010 U.S. Census, only one (West Virginia) adopted a plan with a population difference at least as large as that of any of the three Proposed plans, and that one plan was challenged in Court due to its deviation from population equality.32 In other words, these population deviations are unusually large.33 In particular, in terms of population deviation, Plan Apple V2 is closer to what has been ruled unconstitutional, than to any deviation level that was not challenged in Court in the latest redistricting cycle.